-When you call our office to schedule an appointment, we will make every effort to accommodate your time and request.
+When you call our office to schedule an appointment, we will make every effort to accommodate your requested time.
 This appointment is reserved just for you so that Dr. Gale has the time to devote to your foot or ankle problem.
-We respect your time, so we try to keep on schedule so that there is limited waiting for your appointment.
+We do our best to ensure all patients are seen on time.
 If you are going to be late for your appointment please notify us as soon as possible.
 If you are unable to keep your scheduled appointment, please call us at least 24 hours in advance.

 When to Arrive

 For your first appointment we request that you arrive 10 minutes in early to allow adequate time for your to complete any necessary information forms.
 Your initial visit may require up to 60 minutes, depending on the nature of your problem.